3-bits/moodle-theme_garbi/README.md

 - Color settings to customize the default colors

-- Customized slideshow.in the frontpage
+- Customized responsive slideshow in the frontpage

 - Login / User information in the top right corner